veeto

 Key Takeaways

-• Prohibits local authorities from collecting immigration status information from street vendors and food cart operators.
+• Prohibits local authorities from collecting immigration status or criminal history during street vendor permitting.

 Summary